-For all of you that we had the pleasure of sharing our love of food in the context of the spectacular resources of the Pacific Northwest, we’re thrilled to announce that we are taking the passion for food, flavor, and cooking nurtured in our dear Le Gourmand and Sambar into a brand new story; a tale to be shared beyond the humble Ballard neighborhood where our professional and personal stories first met.
+For all of you that we had the pleasure of sharing our love of food in the context of the spectacular resources of the Pacific Northwest, we’re thrilled to take the passion for food, flavor, and cooking nurtured in our dear Le Gourmand and Sambar into a different story; a tale to be shared beyond the humble Ballard neighborhood where our professional and personal stories first met.

 To those of you that we haven’t had the honor of creating a meal for (yet), know that relationships are at the heart of everything we do.
-From beloved purveyors to cherished customers, our fulfillment and motivation for launching a new concept comes from these priceless connections.
+From beloved purveyors to cherished customers, our fulfillment and motivation for our return to the food community comes from these priceless connections.

 Over the years, Le Gourmand, Sambar and now Marmite and Amandine garner both national and international praise from the NY Times, International Herald Tribune, Travel and Leisure, Time, Bon Appétit, Gourmet, Forbes, Esquire, Vogue, and countless others (below are a few of the accolades) –

 Allecia Vermillion, October 2016, Seattle Met

 Brandon Macz, October 2016, Capitol Hill Times